 As a reminder to those who are not staying in Gate1 hotels, the shuttle buses will not take you to your hotel.
 It is your responsibility to arrange your own transportation.

-Greetings to Webcasters: We say hello and Shalom to all those joining us by webcast.
+Greetings to Webcasters: We say hello and Shalom to all those joining us by webcast all around the world.
 This morning we give a shout out to those joining us from the Bahamas, Argentina, Mississippi, and Texas.
 We are so glad you are with us.

 Afternoon Ministry Visits: Buses for the Afternoon Ministry Visits will be boarded (where) _______________ by 12:30.
 Please be on time and bring your Ministry Visit confirmation number with you.
 Hostesses at each bus will give you the lunch choice you ordered as you board.
 If the hostess does not have your name on her list, you are probably trying to get on the wrong bus.
 She will direct you to the correct bus.
 Please practice grace as we have several hundred each afternoon who are finding the right bus to board and only a short time in which to do it.